matt2005/AlarmSim/README.md

 - [ ] set alarm off via opening door without disarming
 - [ ] replay commands in attiny
 - [ ] remove alarm and simulate alarm in attiny

+# Hold ups

+I tried getting a working alarm however after 5 attempts i gave up for a bit after feeling deflated and it felt like i was the only person in the world doing this.

+--2019
+Get another alarm, hopefully this one will work so i can proceed further